-David Cohen is the Professor and Marjorie Crump Chair in Social Welfare at the University of California at Los Angeles.
-In his work Dr. Cohen seeks to understand prescribed psychoactive drugs and their effects as social and cultural phenomena “constructed” through language, attitudes, and social interactions.
-Public and private institutions in Canada, France, and the U.S. have funded him to conduct clinical-neuropsychological studies, qualitative investigations, and epidemiological surveys of patients, professionals, and the general population.
+David Cohen is Professor of Social Welfare and Associate Dean of the UCLA Luskin School of Public Affairs.
+Dr. Cohen’s research looks at psychoactive drugs (prescribed, licit, and illicit) and their desirable and undesirable effects as socio-cultural phenomena “constructed” through language, policy, attitudes, and social interactions.
+He also documents treatment-induced harms (iatrogenesis), and pursues international comparative research on mental health trends, especially involving alternatives to coercion.
+Public and private institutions in the U.S., Canada, and France have funded him to conduct clinical-neuropsychological studies, qualitative investigations, and epidemiological surveys of patients, professionals, and the general population.
 He is also interested in international comparative research on mental health trends, as well as efforts to implement non-coercive mental health practices.

-He has authored or co-authored over 100 book chapters and articles (some published in leading journals such as Social Work, Social Service Review, Research on Social Practice, British Medical Journal, Health, PLoS Medicine and PLoS One).
+Dr. Cohen has authored or co-authored over 120 articles and book chapters.
 His co-authored and edited books include Challenging the Therapeutic State: Critical Perspectives on Psychiatry and the Mental Health System (1990), Médicalisation et contrôle social (1994), Guide critique des médicaments de l'âme (1995), Your Drug May Be Your Problem: How and Why to Stop Taking Psychiatric Medications (with Peter R. Breggin, M.D.; 1999/2007), Critical New Perspectives on ADHD (2006), and Mad Science: Psychiatric Coercion, Diagnosis, and Drugs (2013).
 His research experience spans large-scale surveys and meta-analyses to in-depth qualitative inquiries, with more than 20 externally-funded projects as principal or co-principal investigator.